alf45tar/PedalinoMini/README.md

 ## Actions

-Once Pedals setup is complete proceed with Actions setup to define which event (press, release, double press, long press, move or jog) trigger an action.
+Once Pedals setup is complete proceed with Actions setup to define which event (press, release, double press, long press, repeat pressed, long release, move or jog) trigger an action.

-1. Select a bank on top left
+1. Select a bank on top left.
+Bank 0 is also called gloabl bank.
+Actions added to bank 0 are active in all the others banks.
 2. Select a pedal on top right or "All"
-2. (Optional) Enter the Bank Name
+3. (Optional) Enter the Bank Name
-3. Click on New Action and select a pedal on the dropdown menu.
+4. Click on New Action and select a pedal on the dropdown menu.
 The pedal number of an action cannot be changed anymore without delete and recreate the action.

 ![WEBUI PEDALS](./images/webui-actions.png "Actions")

 ________|Description
 :-------|:----------
 On|The event that trigger the action.
-Momentary switches, latches and ladders have 5 different events: PRESS, RELEASE, CLICK, DOUBLE CLICK and LONG PRESS.
+Momentary switches, latches and ladders have 7 different events: PRESS, RELEASE, CLICK, DOUBLE CLICK, LONG PRESS, REPEAT PRESSED and LONG RELEASE.
 All of them need to be enabled on Pedals level otherwise the action is not triggered.<br>Analog expression pedals have only MOVE event.<br>Jog wheels have only JOG event.
 Button|Every pedal support at least one "button" except for MOMENTARY 2/LATCH 2 (2 buttons), MOMENTARY 3 (3 buttons) and LADDER (6 buttons).
 Each button is indipendent and every action can be linked to any button.
 Send|The action to be triggered on event.
 It can be a MIDI message (PROGRAM CHANGE, CONTROL CHANGE, NOTE ON, NOTE OFF, PITCH BEND, CHANNEL PRESSURE, START, STOP, CONTINUE), a special action (BANK SELECT+, BANK SELECT-, PROGRAM CHANGE+, PROGRAM CHANGE-, BANK+, BANK-, MTC START, MTC STOP, MTC CONTINUE, TAP, BPM+, BPM-) or a SEQUENCE of them.
 From Value/To Value|Define the range from a off value to a on value (see below).